LasseD/A112389/README.md

 Our "BFS Wave" algorithm constructs models iteratively by following this approach.

-Consider a model M (initially the single brick on the first layer), as well as a "wave" initially consisting of the single brick as well.
+Consider a model M (initially the single brick on the first layer), as well as a "wave" being the set initially consisting of the single brick.

-Let S be the set of bricks that can be connected to the bricks of the last wave while not connecting to any previous bricks of M.
+Let S be the set of bricks that can be connected to the bricks of the wave while not connecting to any previous bricks of M.

-New models are constructed by picking a subset T from S, placing the bricks of T on M and applying the algorithm iteratively with the lastest "wave" consisting of T.
+New models are constructed by picking a subset T from S, placing the bricks of T on M and applying the algorithm iteratively with the "wave" being T.

 This is repeated for all possible subsets T while ensuring that the bricks of T do not overlap with themselves.